stbaione/llm-dev/halo-models.md

 iree-compile on mlir of parts of model, and file issues | Archana | Numerical issues for any component, tarci profile | Avi |
 Numerical correctness of 70b FP8 (gets from AMD quark team) vs a gold provided by quork | Dan |
-Upload gguf and mlir files | Rob |
+Upload gguf and mlir files | Rob | llama3 8b fp16, Q4_1 and Q4_K done
-Fix crash for the issue Rob raised for llama3-8b | Mahesh | Causal (Masked) Attention Support for torch to linalg | Zach |
+Fix crash for the issue Rob raised for llama3-8b | Mahesh | [18353](https://github.com/iree-org/iree/issues/18353) [18229](https://github.com/iree-org/iree/issues/18229)
+Causal (Masked) Attention Support for torch to linalg | Zach |
 Causal (Masked) Attention Support for gpu codegen | Rohan |